ash0080/gun.doc.cn/API-(v0.3.x).md

  - `no params/undefined` creates a local datastore using the default persistence layer, either localStorage or a JSON file.

- - passing an `array` of URLs creates a local datastore and attempts to sync it with each URL.
+ - passing an `array` of URLs creates a local datastore that attempts to sync with each URL.

    - when only syncing with a single peer, you can leave out the array, sending in just a `string`.